Lok Virsa Holds Outdoor Shoot For Documentary Film Making Students - UrduPoint

 Lok Virsa Holds Outdoor Shoot For Documentary Film Making Students

-ISLAMABAD, Jul 9 (UrduPoint / Pakistan Point News - 9th Jul, 2021 ) :The National Institute of Folk and Traditional Heritage, Lok Virsa on Friday has conducted an outdoor shoot for the students of Documentary and Filmmaking at Quaid-e-Azam University as part of its outdoor activities to enable challenging learning environment focusing on skill development.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 11th Jul, 2021 ) :The National Institute of Folk and Traditional Heritage, Lok Virsa on Sunday conducted an outdoor shoot for the students of Documentary and Filmmaking at Quaid-e-Azam University as part of its outdoor activities to enable challenging learning environment focusing on skill development.

 The students were introduced various new methods adopted for shooting a profile and also instructed on how to capture drone shots and necessary rules and regulations pertaining to drone video capturing.